 I already knew how my brother’s body had looked when it was found; my mother had described the police photographs to me.
 He was slumped back in the dirt, one arm loosely draped behind his head.
 An eye lazily open.
 And now, a week later, I was looking at where he was found.
 A raised flower bed pressed up against the wall of a public toilet on the promenade of an East Yorkshire coastal town.
 I laid my mental image of him over it, imagining his body slowly expiring in the cold earth.

 Robert’s funeral had taken place earlier that day and I’d escaped the gathering back at his house, where friends and family were sharing stories about the good times and ignoring the dark ones that had led us to this day.
 His widow was stumbling around the living room with a glazed look on her face, offering drinks and boasting “I’m on Valium.
 It really works!” to anyone who questioned her disposition.
 She was an ill-advised ad campaign.
 I pictured her smiling goggle-eyed at the camera as black-clad mourners sobbed around her, a slogan spread beneath her two raised thumbs.

 “Embarrassed by grief?
 Try Valium.
 It really works!”

 But it wasn’t enough to leave the house; the garden was also littered with the fallout of grieving.
-Everyone gathered to write messages to him and tie them to helium-filled balloons before releasing them into the sky.
+Everyone gathered to write messages to Robert and tie them to helium-filled balloons before releasing them into the sky.
 I wrote “You idiot.
 I love you,” then batted my balloon into the air, hoping it would land in the path of a simpleton who needed to feel wanted.

 But I felt smothered, as I knew I would.
 So, when my dad offered to show me where it all ended for Robert, I took him up on it and we made the short walk down to the seafront.